HDBW/APOLLO/src/cloud/Apollo.Backend/Apollo.RestService/readme.md

 # AI Concept Draft

 ## Approach
-The goal: Match the profile to trainings
+The goals: Match the profile to trainings and profile to Job offers

 Useful properties engaged in the embedding calculation